-- High School Diploma or GED

-- RWR 100 or equivalent test scores
+- High School Diploma or GED - ENG 155 or equivalent test scores

-- MAT 101 or equivalent test scores

 SPECIAL PROGRAM REQUIREMENTS AND INFORMATION

 - Curriculum Completion Requirement 60 months - Currently, background checks are not required for students in the Criminal Justice Technology program.
 However, students should understand that certain factors might disqualify them from employment in the criminal justice field.
 Students should research the requirements and disqualifiers of their desired areas and agencies of employment.
 Entrance into any criminal justice program or subsequent graduation, is not a guarantee of employment in the criminal justice field.